Nakhon Chai Si, Thailand

 Wat Bang Phra Temple

-For hundreds of years the temple has been a pilgrimage site for Thai people wanting to receive the protection of a magic tattoo, inspiring them to travel long distances.
+For hundreds of years, the temple has been a pilgrimage site for Thai people wanting to receive the protection of a magic tattoo, inspiring them to travel long distances.

 It’s also home to the most famous Sak Yant practicing monk in Thailand, Master Luang Pi Nunn.

 The grounds of Wat Bang Phra are composed of a series of beautifully ornate temples surrounded by colorful statues.
 I made my way towards the tattoo building located in the back.

 Outside the entrance, I purchased a temple offering consisting of orchid flowers, incense sticks, and menthol cigarettes for 75 baht ($2.40 US) before removing my shoes and heading inside.